Environment of New York City: Ecosystems

 As New York City grew into a city, the surrounding environment was altered by the growing demands of the human population.
 The ecosystem of New York City is consistently maintained to support a growing population in the city.
 In the last 400 years since the original ecological systems as researched by the Mannahatta Project, the growth and development of the New York City water supply system, the New York City waste management system, Transportation in New York City, and Food and water in New York City has greatly altered the environment of New York City.

 In 2017, CCNY entomologist and Professor of Biology David Lohman discovered a new species of fly living in Central Park.
 The fly, Themira lohmanus, has evolved to only breed on duck dung.

 Pollution

 New York's population density has environmental pros and cons.
 It facilitates the highest mass transit use in the United States, but also concentrates pollution.
 Gasoline consumption in the city is at the rate the national average was in the 1920s, and greenhouse gas emissions are a fraction of the national average, at 7.1 metric tons per person per year, below San Francisco, at 11.2 metric tons, and the national average, at 24.5 metric tons.
 New York City accounts for only 1% of United States greenhouse gas emissions while housing 2.7% of its population.
-In September 2012, New York was named the #1 "America's Dirtiest City," by a Travel+Leisure readership survey that rated the environmental quality of 35 prominent cities in the United States.